 Quicky Cycles

-Aventon’s top performing ebikes are relaxing and fun to ride.
-Our powerful motors propel you faster and further than traditional bikes.
-Choose between our Class III models that go up to 28 MPH on pedal assist, plus 20 MPH throttle, or Class II models that go 20 MPH on both pedal assist and throttle.
+Electric bikes can help riders climb hills easier, ride at faster speeds, transport cargo and other essentials, or ride further distances without tiring quickly due to pedal assist and throttle features.
+E-bikes are relaxing and fun to ride!
+Their powerful motors propel you faster and further than traditional bikes.
+You can choose between Class III models that go up to 28 mph on pedal assist, plus 20 mph throttle, or Class II models that go up to 20 mph on both pedal assist and throttle.

 E-Bike Classes, Explained

-Electric bike classes are regulatory designations that help riders determine where and how they can use their e-bikes.
-Different classes typically have different restrictions when it comes to using bike lanes, bike-only paths, certain mountain bike trails and other off-road terrains, and more.
-So let’s learn about how your electric motor, pedal assistance, throttle, and maximum speed all contribute to your e-bike’s class, as well as how to customize and change classes to best suit the way you ride.
+Classes of Electric bike are regulatory designations that help riders determine where and how they can use their e-bikes.
+Different classes typically have different restrictions when it comes to using bike lanes, bike-only paths, certain mountain bike trails, other off-road terrains, and more.

 Federal Electric Bike Classification And Regulations

 In 2002, Congress enacted HB 727 to amend the federal definition of electric bikes.
-It classified low-speed electric bicycles as,
+It classified low-speed electric bicycles as:

-“A two- or three-wheeled vehicle with fully operable pedals and an electric motor of less than 750 watts (1 h.p.), whose maximum speed on a paved level surface, when powered solely by such a motor while ridden by an operator who weighs 170 pounds, is less than 20 mph.”
+“A two- or three-wheeled vehicle with fully operable pedals and an electric motor of less than 750 watts (1 hp), whose maximum speed on a paved level surface, when powered solely by such a motor while ridden by an operator who weighs 170 pounds, is less than 20 mph.”

 A few things to note here: